ArthurPieri/arthurpieri.github.io/content/What is management overload?.md

 ---
-title: Can I have management overload?
+title: What is management overload?
 author: Arthur Pieri
 tags:
   - agile